 Three personas have been prototyped, and various scenarios and usage goals developed.

-Eimhe is one of a handful of AI mental health apps.
-Eimhe will incorporate an AI companion that streamlines user access to resources, taking into account their preferences and belief systems.
+EIMHE is one of a handful of AI mental health apps.
+EIMHE will incorporate an AI companion that streamlines user access to resources, considering their preferences and belief systems.
 It also includes a support network, which provides access to professionals in several fields: psychiatrists, psychologists, psychotherapists, fitness professionals, life coaches, and nutrition and financial experts.

 Charles Pyle was delighted with the results of DFFRNT’s work: “When we got a chance to see the outcome, the amount of detail was amazing.
 We realized the vision we were following was validated.
-After two years of ideation, I was tickled pink to see our platform founded in science.”
+It was rewarding to realize how much science supported our concept.”

-Eimhe is now doing user testing and usability testing of the prototype.
+EIMHE is now doing user testing and usability testing of the prototype while building cohorts of early adopters.

 Before you go, sign up for our mailing list to keep getting news on behaviour analysis, UX, and strategic design right in your inbox.
 We’ll keep it casual, we promise!